spi SPI Tool

 nsh> spi ?

 Here is an example of the help output.
-I shows the general form of the command line, the various SPI commands supported with their unique command line options, and a more detailed summary of the command SPI command options:
+It shows the general form of the command line, the various SPI commands supported with their unique command line options, and a more detailed summary of the command SPI command options:

 nsh> Usage: spi <cmd> [arguments]